WebOrigami/docs/content/cli/intro5.md

 ## Inspect a live web site

-<span class="tutorialStep"></span> The web site you're reading now supports viewing its contents as an async tree, so you can reference it directly in ori.
+<span class="tutorialStep"></span> The web site you're reading now supports viewing its contents as a tree, so you can reference it directly in ori.
 For example, this site includes a route `/samples/greetings/`.
-You can pass that URL to ori with the custom [httpstree:](/builtins/protocol/httpstree.html) protocol to treat that route as an async tree, and display all the files at that route:
+You can pass that URL to ori with the custom [httpstree:](/builtins/protocol/httpstree.html) protocol to treat that route as a tree, and display all the files at that route:

 ```console
 $ ori httpstree://weborigami.org/samples/greetings/